u1i/linkedin-posts/README.md

 So, what would YOU do with these credits?
 Looking for impactful, innovative ideas that can be executed quickly and create real value.

 Drop your ideas in the comments please!

+---

+"Hey ChatGPT, I've told you ten times already not to suggest article titles that have colons in it!" – "I apologize for the repeated mistake.
+Let's ..."

+Waaaaaaaah!!!!

+I created two AI agents to solve a major challenge I have with LLMs: constantly having to correcting them.
+Instead of endless tweaks, I built a system where one agent enforces rules while the other generates creative ideas.
+And both agents have their own 'personas' and collaborate with each other to refine the output.

+Here’s how it works:

+• I start with specific instructions like, “give me 10 article titles about robotics and AI impacting the workforce.
+I do NOT WANT COLONS in the article title.”
+• The Creative Agent jumps in with a couple of suggestions.
+• The Director Agent reviews each one, ensuring they follow my guidelines—no colons allowed.
+• If the titles pass, they’re good to go.
+If not, they get sent back with feedback for another round.
+• This loop continues until I get perfect, guideline-compliant titles.
+Or whatever else I instruct them to come up with!
+• No more back-and-forth frustration!

+These AI agents work together to save me time, hassle, and to be honest , save me from losing my mind over repetitive corrections.

+Check out these bits from their conversation:

+Creative Agent: "Sure, here are 10 innovative and diverse article title suggestions about robotics and AI and their impact on the workforce..."
+Director Agent: "Thank you for your suggestions.
+According to the user's specific instructions, the article titles must not contain colons.
+Here is the feedback for each suggestion..."
+Creative Agent: "Thank you for the detailed feedback.
+Based on the guidance to avoid colons and craft creative and innovative titles, here are new suggestions..."

+Let's talk about how can we can make this work in the things you are building!